CynthiaLiu0805/BridgeChlorideExposurePredictor/README.md

 Then the software should be running in localhost.

-Notes: In some Python versions, you might need to do python3 instead of python to run the app.
+Notes: In some Python versions, you might need to run python3 instead of python to run the app.
 That is:
 ```
 python3 src/database/calculation.py
 cd src/web && npm run serve